my-dudhwala/ESP_Big_Data/README.md

 This project is designed to process data uploaded to the FATFS of the 16MB ESP board and search for specific IDs within the data.
 The program searches through a data file, extracts relevant information, and processes it accordingly.

+In details, this method involves storing a sizable 3MB data on Flash, enabling the processing and parsing of each character and string.
+The termination of each string occurs upon the appearance of a curly bracket.
+Notably, each string consists of three parts, including two sections of random data and one part denoting the string number.
+This approach has proven effective for an attendance system, accommodating the pairing of two fingerprints with a single individual, where the numerical value signifies their unique ID.
+Moreover, the use of additional separators like commas and colons offers flexibility for handling various data types, such as sensor readings.
+In this context, the system accommodates 750 distinct IDs, with each ID occupying an approximate space of 4KB.

 ## Process Setup

 ### Hardware Requirements